Get The Representation That You Need to Protect Gun Crimes Cases.

 South Carolina gun laws regulate the possession, use, and sale of firearms and ammunition in the State.

 And although our state and federal laws allow individuals to carry handguns in South Carolina, there are numerous restrictions and limitations listed in the applicable statutes that could lead to illegal carry scenarios that come with severe penalties, even for a first-time offense.

 At the David W. Martin Law Group, our Fort Mill gun crimes lawyers have experience in both state and federal courtrooms that enforce the gun laws in South Carolina, which allows each of our clients to understand their rights, so together we can effectively fight the gun charges brought against them.

-What is a Misdemeanor Gun Crime in Fort Mill & Greenville, SC?
+What is a Misdemeanor Gun Crime in Fort Mill, Rock Hill & Greenville, SC?

 The most common firearm offense in South Carolina is the unlawful carrying of a handgun, which is a misdemeanor and is typically the result of carrying a legal gun but storing it unlawfully.
 Improper storage can occur either on your person or in a vehicle where the handgun is readily accessible and convenient for immediate use, whether the person contacts it or not.

 In South Carolina, you may only legally carry a handgun in your vehicle if it is inside a:

 - Closed console